DSPN/google-compute-engine-dse/README.md

 # google-cloud-platform-dse

-The cluster folder contains a GCP template that will deploy DataStax Enterprise in an arbitrary number of data centers.

-metadata.json is a metadata file for a marketplace deployment of that template.
+This is a template for GCP that will deploy a single or multiple datacenter cluster.  deploy.sh is the main entry point.  clusterParameters.* give some example configurations.